openmrs/openmrs-core/README.md

 ## Issues

-If you want help fix existing issues or you found a bug and want to tell us please go to
+If you want to help fix existing issues or have found a bug to report, please go to

 https://issues.openmrs.org